FelixDesrochers/Numerov/README.md

 Energy level 9 : 6.30526300457
 ```

+#Algorithm

+All information about he used algorithm are described in the explain_algorithm.pdf file.

 # Contributing

 I am open to any improvement suggestion or contribution.
 If you wish to contribute to this repository just follow these simple steps: